Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

-Theoretical models predict that the optical-to-radio flux ratio $\eta_{\nu}=f_{\rm opt}/f_{\rm radio}$ of FRBs ranges from $<$ 10$^{-11}$ to 0.1 \cite{2019ApJ...878...89Y, 2020ApJ...896..142B, 2020ApJ...897..146C}, and the optical radiation most detectable by WFST results from the inverse Compton scattering of FRBs inside a neutron star magnetosphere or an SNR, which typically yields $\eta_{\nu}=5 \times 10^{-5}$ and $10^{-4}$, respectively.
-Assuming an FRB to last 1 milli-second, the FRB fluence function from CHIME observations leads to the flux function $N(>f_{\rm radio})=818^{+229}_{-210}(\frac{f_{\rm radio}}{5\rm \ Jy})^{-1.4}$ sky$^{-1}$ day$^{-1}$.
-The WFST detection rate of an FRB optical counterpart is thus estimated by $N=N_{\rm FRB}(>f_{\rm opt}/\eta_{\nu})*{\rm FOV}$, where $f_{\rm opt}= t_{\rm FRB,o}f_{\rm opt,30}/t_{\rm obs}$ for a counterparts with a duration $t_{\rm FRB,o}<30s$, $f_{\rm opt,30}$ is the 30s exposure $r$-band detection limit of WFST, and a 7 deg$^2$ FoV is applied.
+Theoretical models predict that the optical-to-radio flux ratio $\eta_{\nu}=f_{\rm opt}/f_{\rm radio}$ of FRBs ranges from $<$ 10$^{-11}$ to 0.1 \cite{2019ApJ...878...89Y, 2020ApJ...896..142B, 2020ApJ...897..146C}, and the optical radiation most detectable by WFST results from the inverse Compton scattering of FRBs inside a neutron star's magnetosphere or an SNR, which typically yields $\eta_{\nu}=5 \times 10^{-5}$ and $10^{-4}$, respectively.
+Assuming an FRB to last 1 millisecond, the FRB fluence function from CHIME observations leads to the flux function $N(>f_{\rm radio})=818^{+229}_{-210}(\frac{f_{\rm radio}}{5\rm \ Jy})^{-1.4}$ sky$^{-1}$ day$^{-1}$.
+WFST detection rate of an optical counterpart of FRB is thus estimated by $N=N_{\rm FRB}(>f_{\rm opt}/\eta_{\nu})*{\rm FOV}$, where $f_{\rm opt}= t_{\rm FRB,o}f_{\rm opt,30}/t_{\rm obs}$ for counterparts with duration $t_{\rm FRB,o}<30s$, $f_{\rm opt,30}$ is the 30 s exposure $r$-band detection limit of WFST, and a 7 deg$^2$ FoV is applied.
 As a result, the event rate of the ms optical counterpart produced by magnetospheric IC is estimated to be 0.02 yr$^{-1}$, while the optical counterpart lasting for hours produced by FRB-SNR IC is 200 day$^{-1}$ in an ideal case.
 It should be noted that $\eta_{\rm nu}=10^{-4}$ used here is largely an upper limit with significant uncertainty, and the fraction of FRBs that are surrounded by SNRs is unknown.
-Moreover, an optical counterpart with a duration of an hour is often difficult to confirm, because normal surveys only record one observing point, and coordinated radio observations are required to complete the confirmation.
-The result of WFST surveys will have profound implications to FRBs, because an unambiguous detection of their optical counterparts will open up a new window for this frontier, whereas no detection also delivers constraints to the present models \cite{2020ApJ...897..146C, 2021Univ....7...76N}.
+Moreover, an optical counterpart with a duration of an hour is often difficult to confirm, because normal surveys only record one observing point and coordinated radio observations are required to complete the confirmation.
+The result of WFST surveys will have profound implications for FRBs, because unambiguous detection of their optical counterparts will open up a new window for this frontier, whereas no detection also provides constraints for the present models \cite{2020ApJ...897..146C, 2021Univ....7...76N}.

 In addition, other transients probably associated with FRBs include CCSNe (if the origin is young magnetars produced by CCSNe), gravitational wave signals and SGRBs/kilonovae (if the origin is magnetars produced by merger of compact stars).
-The data archive yielded by WFST surveys will be a valuable legacy for future exploration of the FRB-transient association.
+The data archive produced by WFST surveys will be a valuable legacy for future exploration of the FRB-transient association.